 A Few Thoughts on Travel Blog Disclosure

 Long before “influencers,” “native advertising,” and “content marketing” entered the marketing discussions, I put up a blanket disclosure policy.
 That was 2006, but it hasn’t changed much.
 If you trust me, I won’t take advantage of it by recommending something crappy.
 If you need to see every relationship every time I mentioned a place or product though because I might have some kind of financial connection to them, go elsewhere.

-To me the brouhaha about disclosing any relationship with supporters, advertisers, back-scratchers, or business partners every single time a post or tweet goes up is unneeded and just plain annoying.
-It’s as if every time an athlete goes out to play they should have to wear a sign about who gives them shoes.
+Disclosing who bought me a drink or who sprung for dinner every single time a post or tweet goes up is unneeded and just plain annoying.
+It’s as if every time an athlete goes out to play they should have to wear a sign about who gives them shoes or cars.
 Or a red carpet Academy Awards nominee should have to make a statement about what’s in her goodie bag and who supplied the jewels she’s parading around in. (“That’s a lovely necklace: please disclose for all our Oscar night viewers whether you bought it or not and if you paid full price.”)
 Influencers get paid to share things with their followers—what else is new?

 So here goes:

-Sometimes I pay for my travels, sometimes I don’t.
+– Sometimes I pay for my travels, sometimes I don’t.
 Sometimes I mention a product I bought, sometimes I mention one somebody gave me.
-In every case, I’m going to talk about it because I want to, warts-n-all if justified.
+In every case, I’m going to talk about it because I want to, warts-and-all if justified.

 If none of what you read in the Cheapest Destinations blog is helpful or interesting, I assume you won’t return.
 That’s okay—it means we’re not a good match.